nprice1/blog/content/post/typescript-react-redux-chat.md

 ### Build and Render ###

 Alright now we have all of our code, we need to actually render our app.
 In order to do that, we will need an HTML page.
-In your project directory (not the `src/` directory, the directory above it) make a new file called `index.html` that looks like this:
+In your project root directory (not the `src/` directory, the directory above it) make a new file called `index.html` that looks like this:

 ```html